BarryCarlyon/wp-zombaio/readme.md

 ## Changelog ##

-= 1.0.5 =
+= 1.0.6 =
-* At the request of a user added the ability to unlock pages
+* At the request of Sam Rockhard owner of New Market Media, added the ability to unlock pages
+* Adds a option to the Admin Settings Page to enable/disable redirect off the home page
+* Changes the pick a page to redirect to, to the better interface
+* Adds a Meta Box to the post/page editor to make that post/page public (no need to set this on the target page)
 * You an unlock a page/post by editing it and set "Allow access to All" to Yes
 * Tested with 3.6 all seems good

 ### 1.0.4 ###
 * Tweaks to the Validate ZScript Code